Sending test messages

 Optional: Create a Content Test Group

 A convenient way to organize your test users is by creating a Content Test Group, which includes a group of users that will receive test messages from campaigns.
-You can add this test group into the Add Content Test Groups field under Test Recipients in your campaign, and launch your tests without creating or adding individual test users.
+You can add this test group to the Add Content Test Groups field under Test Recipients in your campaign, and launch your tests without creating or adding individual test users.

 Step 2: Send channel-specific test messages